botlate/Court-Filings-Preprocessing-for-RAG/readme.md

 ## Objective
 Pre-processes litigation filings into contextually tagged chunks for attorney use in a RAG repository.

+## Objective
+Pre-processes litigation filings into contextually tagged chunks for attorney use in a RAG repository.

 <!-- Begin: Page image (L) + Chunk 5997_006 text (R) -->
 <div style="display:flex; align-items:flex-start; gap:12px; margin:12px 0; flex-wrap:wrap;">